JamieM0/JamieM0/README.md

 Here are some ideas to get you started:
 -->
 - ⚡ I'm working on personal projects
-- 🌱 Currenty, I’m learning SQL & Databases
+- 🌱 I’m learning SQL & Databases
 - 💬 Ask me about C#
 - 📫 Email me: jamie@jmatthews.uk
 - ℹ Learn more: https://jmatthews.uk